-A big jump in the number of couples living in retirement villages over the last year has been linked to a new breed of ‘helicopter children’ who are encouraging their parents to downsize during COVID-19.
+A big jump in the number of couples living in retirement villages over the last few years has been linked to a new breed of ‘helicopter children’ who are encouraging their parents to downsize.

-The Property Council of Australia’s 2020 Retirement Living Census found that 42 per cent of retirement village residents are couples, compared to 32 per cent last year.
+The Property Council of Australia’s 2020 Retirement Living Census found that 42 percent of retirement village residents are couples, compared to 32 percent the previous year.

-During a webinar to discuss the findings, Lendlease’s retirement head Nathan Cockerill linked the change to children becoming more interested in their parents’ welfare during COVID-19, and initiating discussions about downsizing.
+During a webinar to discuss the findings, Lendlease’s retirement head Nathan Cockerill linked the change to children becoming more interested in their parents’ welfare since the outbreak of COVID-19 in Australia, and initiating discussions about downsizing.